zudsniper/mcp-notifications/docs/USAGE.md

 ## Available Tools

-The notifier provides two main tools:
+The notifier provides one main tool:

-1. `notify-feishu` - Legacy tool for backward compatibility
-2. `notify` - New tool with enhanced capabilities
+1. `notify` - Flexible notification tool with support for text, links, and images

 ## Basic Usage